calcium1528/gt-reprise/general/soul/main.md

 A grey SOUL is a human SOUL without a dominant trait.
 Every human is born with a grey SOUL, and through magical training, they can naturally develop a specific trait and make it dominant.<br>
 A person can lose their dominant trait(s) often through the act of going against it behaviorally.

-By extension, dual-trait SOULs, or poly-trait SOULs in general, are rare occurrences where one is able to simultaneously develop two or more dominant traits within their SOUL.
-This greatly enhances their magic potential and, for the select few who choose this path, unlocks exclusive compound abilities.

 On one hand, children are far more suspectible to losing their trait, which will put them back to a grey SOUL.
 It is how it is, they are still little kids who have just started training and growing a personality adjacent to their trait.<br>
 They can sometimes develop a completely different trait, which is not out of the norm.
 Most people generally cycle through at least a trait or two before eventually settling on one.